AI-League/grt_blog/_posts/2024-08-16-furnivall.md

 After I was all set up, I set to work bug hunting.
 I somewhat misunderstood what exactly qualified for a bug bounty throughout the event - I focused heavily on a universal jailbreak as opposed to finding specific areas where the model card was violated without actively subverting the intended behaviour.
 In hindsight, I probably should have spent more time on the latter as there's probably a lot of low hanging fruit there.

-I had a fairly good idea of a potential pathway to success thanks to my exposure to the work of Andriushchenko et al (https://arxiv.org/abs/2404.02151).
+I had a fairly good idea of a potential pathway to success thanks to my exposure to the work of [Andriushchenko et al](https://arxiv.org/abs/2404.02151).
 I've previously used some of their methods to jailbreak Anthropic's Claude, GPT4o and other models.
 Using a variant of this exploit, I set to work looking to see what I could break.
 I was immediately drawn to the 'malicious uses' track within the challenge (what can I say?
 I love mischief!).
 I was able to get a fairly high degree of model divergence after a bit of polishing, and after showing the (very helpful) Brad, was encouraged to create a submission for a bug bounty.

 This was the first time I'd ever submitted an attempt at a bug bounty and it was a somewhat daunting experience!
 My initial submission was very simplistic and I got some great feedback encouraging me to use more quantitive evidence to demonstrate that I have something that tangibly distorts intended behaviour in a systematic fashion.